 - There are no absentee ballots for a caucus.

-- The recognized political parties in Iowa are Democratic, Libertarian, and Republican
+- The recognized political parties in Iowa are Democratic and Republican

-- Though voters may register as Green, this group is legally termed a "non-party political organization" (NPPO) and does not hold caucuses or primaries.
+- Though voters may register as Green or Libertarian, these groups are legally termed "non-party political organization" (NPPO) and do not hold caucuses or primaries.